GatorIncubator/quizagator/README.md

 distribute quizzes to students.
 The student answers can then be automatically graded based on information or scripts the faculty member uploads.

+## Commands
+After cloning the repo for the first time, run the `pipenv install --dev` command to install develop and default packages.
+Other commands can be seen below.

+List of scripts: `cat Pipfile`

+Serve our site: `pipenv run server`